 Types of Psychometric Assessments

-Psychometric tests can be divided into major categories, each revealing a different part of your personality and aptitude:
+Psychometric tests can be broadly divided into three categories, each giving a distinct insight into your personality or skills:

 How Psychometric Tests Help You Choose the Right Career

-- Build a roadmap from academic choices to college majors to career roles.
+- Build a career roadmap: from choosing school subjects to selecting college majors to finding relevant internships.

 Confused about your college choices or career direction?